AtmanActive/opendeck-portable/README.md

 ## How to make opendeck-portable autostart with windows
 Use any of the portable launcher apps available.
 We recommend [SKWire Splat](https://www.dcmembers.com/skwire/download/splat/).

+## How to make opendeck-portable work in stealth mode
+Edit the included opendeck-portable. ini file and set Stealth to 1.